princeestoque/ECE2112-Experiment-1/README.md

 # EXPERIMENT 1 - Introduction to Python Programming
-Purpose:
 This repository contains my solutions for the first experiment in ECE 2112: Advanced Computer Programming and Algorithms.
 I've used Jupyter Notebook to implement and test my Python code.
+The code will prompt user for the input values.

 ## Problem 1: ALPHABET SOUP
 Create a function that takes a string and returns a string with its letters in alphabetical order.